Navam9530/navam9530.github.io/_posts/2023-01-01-The-Correct-Percentile-Rank-Formula.md

 ---
-description: The formula given to calculate the percentile rank is incorrect everywhere!
+description: The Formula given to calculate the Percentile Rank is Incorrect everywhere!
 category: Discoveries
 math: True
 ---